 Rivera is very charitable, a great teacher and leader, and most of all, the most humble athlete you will ever find.
 Does anyone remember him saying that Trevor Hoffman was better than him?

 Here is to you Mo.
 You deserve it.
 And of course, in fitting style, closing out the Dome Pondering Annual Awards for 2009.

 The Final Countdown…

-2009 has been a year that seem to have had a dim (not dark) cloud hung over it.
-There is no sugar coating or attempting to accentuate things.
+2009 has been a year that seems to have had a dim (not dark) cloud hung over it.
+There is no sugarcoating or attempting to accentuate things.
 2009 was marred with struggle, employment issues, and self-searching for a lot of individuals.
 There were many (too many)who fell into that category that had an opportunity to find out who they were.
-Either by picking themselves up against various pressures, or by time to rationalize aspects in their lives.
+Either by picking themselves up against various pressures or by time to rationalize aspects in their lives.

 This past year, I was one of those people.
 I became one of those people that had an opportunity to find out exactly what they were made of when things continue to get rough.
 I was also one of those people that had the chance to put things in perspective, and shine the headlights back on the road I needed to be on.